ietf-wg-cellar/matroska-specification/codec_specs.md

 Codec Name: Digital Theatre System Lossless
 Description: DTS Lossless audio that does not have a core substream.
 The private data is void.
 Corresponding ACM wFormatTag : 0x2001

 Codec ID: A_VORBIS
-C  odec Name: Vorbis
+Codec Name: Vorbis

-Dscription: The private data contains the first three Vorbis packet in order.
+Description: The private data contains the first three Vorbis packet in order.
 The lengths of the packets precedes them.
 The actual layout is:
 Byte 1: number of distinct packets '`#p`' minus one inside the CodecPrivate block.
 This MUST be '2' for current (as of 2016-07-08) Vorbis headers.
 Bytes 2..n: lengths of the first '`#p`' packets, coded in [Xiph-style lacing]({{site.baseurl}}/index.html#lacing).
 The length of the last packet is the length of the CodecPrivate block minus the lengths coded in these bytes minus one.
 Bytes n+1..: The [Vorbis identification header](http://www.xiph.org/ogg/vorbis/doc/vorbis-spec-ref.html), followed by the [Vorbis comment header](http://www.xiph.org/ogg/vorbis/doc/v-comment.html) followed by the [codec setup header](http://www.xiph.org/ogg/vorbis/doc/vorbis-spec-ref.html).